 When you have a Medicare Advantage plan, you get coverage for Parts A and B of Medicare, just like you would with Original Medicare.
 Medicare Advantage plans also provide coverage for some services that aren’t part of Original Medicare (hence the term “advantage”).
 You can’t combine Original Medicare with Medicare Advantage plans.

 The extra services that are covered by Medicare Advantage varies widely between plans.
 Many plans offer dental care, vision coverage, and fitness benefits.
 Some plans may also pay for transportation to and from doctor’s appointments.
+There may not be a plan in your area that has all of these benefits in one plan.
 Medicare Part D (prescription drug coverage) is included with certain types of Medicare Advantage plans too.

 How are Medicare Advantage plans different from other Medicare options?